vapor/docs/4.0/docs/async.md

 Each time a client connects to your server, it will be assigned to one of the event loops.
 From that point on, all communication between the server and that client will happen on that same event loop (and by association, that event loop's thread).

 The event loop is responsible for keeping track of each connected client's state.
-If there is a request from the client waiting to be read, the event loop trigger a read notification, causing the data to be read.
+If there is a request from the client waiting to be read, the event loop triggers a read notification, causing the data to be read.
 Once the entire request is read, any futures waiting for that request's data will be completed.

 In route closures, you can access the current event loop via `Request`.